konimarti/aoc-tricks/README.md

 ### 2D-Grid with Complex numbers

-A 2D grid can be stored in with a complex numbers, `z = a + bi`, where the real part a would represent the `x` and `b` the `y` coordinates respectively.
+A 2D grid can represented with complex numbers, `z = a + bi`, where the real part `a` would encode the `x` coordinate and the imaginary part `b` the `y` coordinate, respectively.

-Advantage of this approach is that `x`,`y` are represented by one unit.
+The advantage of this approach is that the two coordinates `(x,y)` are stored in one unit.

-A rotation of the direction is easy: it's just a multiplication with the imaginary unit `i` (opposite direction with `-i`).
+A 90° rotation of the direction is easy: just multiply a complex number that represents the direction with the imaginary unit `i` for a clockwise rotation (counter-clockwise with `-i`).

-For example, the complex number `z = a + bi` can be rotated by 90° clockwise by multiplying it with i: `z * i = -b + ai`.
+For example, a direction represented by the complex number `z = a + bi` can be rotated by 90° clockwise by multiplying it with `i`: `z * i = -b + ai`.

 ## Data Structures

 ### Heap

-A heap is binary tree (careful: it is not a binary search tree!).
+A heap is binary tree, but careful: it is not a binary search tree, where the left node is smaller and the right node is larger than the parent node.

-A heap must be _complete_ and fulfill the _heap property_.
+A heap must be _complete_ and fulfill the _heap property_:

-A heap is complete, when all nodes on all levels are filled (except for the last row).
+ * A heap is _complete_, when all nodes on all levels are filled (except for the last row).

-The heap property dictates that the parent node must be larger (or smaller in case of min-heap) then its two children nodes.
+ * The _heap property_ dictates that the parent node must be larger (or smaller in case of min-heap) then both of its children nodes.
 Heaps are thus often used to implement _priority queues_.

-For this reason, a heap is not practical for searching nodes; you would need to visit all nodes which scales as O(N).
-A binary search tree just requires O(log N) steps.
+A heap is not practical for searching nodes; you would need to visit all nodes which scales as O(N).
+A binary search tree would be more efficient for this by requiring only O(log N) steps.

-However, a heap has efficient insertions and deletions operations that scale as O(log N).
+However, a heap has efficient insertion and deletion operations which both scale as O(log N).
 The largest value (or smaller for min-heaps) are always in the root node.

-For insertions and deletions, we need to now the last node in the heap.
-We can simplify this problem by representing a heap as an array.
-In such an array, index 0 would represent the root node and the last element in the array is the last node in the heap.
+For insertions and deletions, we need to know the last node in the heap.
+We can avoid this problem by representing a heap in an array.
+In an array, index 0 would represent the root node and the last array element would be the last node in the heap.

 [heap data structure](https://www.geeksforgeeks.org/heap-data-structure/)